HMS Sheffield (D80): Response

 With the principal fire fighting systems out of action due to the loss of the fire main, the crew were reduced to fighting the fire using portable electrically powered pumps and buckets.
 The control of firefighting lacked cohesion and was uncoordinated with no emergency HQ being established, while crew members were unclear as to where Command was located.
 Arrow and Yarmouth assisted in fighting the fire from the outside (to little effect) by stationing themselves to port and starboard respectively.

 The crew of Sheffield fought for almost four hours to save the ship before Captain Salt made the decision to abandon ship due to the risk of fires igniting the Sea Dart magazine, the loss of the combat capability of the destroyer, and the exposed position to air attack of Arrow and Yarmouth.
 Most of the Sheffields crew climbed over onto Arrow, a few transferred by Gemini RHIB to Yarmouth, while some were taken by helicopter to Hermes.
 As Sheffields crew departed in Arrow, Sub-lieutenant Carrington-Wood led the crew in singing "Always Look on the Bright Side of Life" from Monty Python's Life of Brian.

 Over the next six days from 4 May 1982, as the ship drifted, five inspections were made to see if any equipment was worth salvaging.
 Orders were issued to shore up the hole in Sheffields starboard side and tow the ship to South Georgia.
 Before these orders were issued, the burnt-out hulk had already been taken under tow by Yarmouth.
 The high seas that the ship was towed through caused slow flooding through the hole in the ship's side, causing a list to starboard and which eventually caused Sheffield to roll over and sink on the edge of the Total Exclusion Zone in 1,000 fathom of water at on 10 May 1982, the first Royal Navy vessel sunk in action since World War II.

 Loss of life

-Of the 281 crew members, 20 (mainly on duty in the galley area and computer room) died in the attack with another 26–63 injured, mostly from burns, smoke inhalation or shock.
+Of the 281 crew members, 20 (mainly on duty in the galley area and computer room) died in the attack with another 26–63 were injured, mostly from burns, smoke inhalation or shock.
 Only one body was recovered.
 The survivors were taken to Ascension Island on the tanker British Esk.
 The wreck is a war grave and designated as a protected place under the Protection of Military Remains Act 1986.